Robert Greenwald: Documentary work

-As coronavirus raged throughout the US in the summer of 2020, Greenwald's short film, Maddie’s Grandparents: A Preventable COVID Tragedy, about a Florida teenager who turned her grief at losing both her grandparents to COVID-19 into activism, made national headlines, as did her response to President Trump telling Americans not to let COVID “dominate” their lives.
+As coronavirus raged throughout the US in the summer of 2020, Greenwald's short film, Maddie’s Grandparents: A Preventable COVID Tragedy, about Maddie Kaji, a Florida teenager who turned her grief at losing both her grandparents to COVID-19 into activism, made national headlines, as did her response to President Donald Trump telling Americans not to let COVID “dominate” their lives.
 Greenwald also joined forces with American rock musician Tom Morello for No Justice No Peace, a short video about police violence that “spotlights the contrast between the racial injustice in the U.S. and the Trump administration's position on it” in honor of George Floyd.

-In the fall of 2022, Greenwald's Brave New Films will release Beyond Bars: A Son's Fight for Justice, an intimate look into the life of former San Francisco District Attorney Chesa Boudin.
+In 2023, Greenwald and Brave New Films released Beyond Bars, an intimate look into the life of former San Francisco District Attorney Chesa Boudin.
+He has continued producing short films like E. Jean Carroll V. Donald J. Trump (2024) available for free to the public and starring Ellen Burstyn, Kathryn Hahn, Regina Taylor, and Lexi Underwood.

+Greenwald released the harrowing documentary Gaza: Journalists Under Fire in 2025 through Brave New Films.
+Produced by Brave New Films, the documentary examines the lives of three Palestinian journalists killed by the Israeli army while covering the genocide in Gaza: Bilal Jadallah, Heba Al-Abadlah, and Ismail Al-Ghoul.

 Distribution and impact

-Greenwald has applied the principles of guerrilla filmmaking at Brave New Films, using small budgets and short shooting schedules to produce political documentaries and then distributing them on DVDs and the Internet in affiliation with advocacy groups such as MoveOn.org.
+Greenwald has applied the principles of guerrilla filmmaking at Brave New Films, using small budgets and short shooting schedules to produce political documentaries and then distributing them on DVDs and the Internet in affiliation with advocacy groups such as MoveOn.
 Brave New Film's methods are "rewriting the book on how movies are made and distributed."
 Greenwald's innovative model is said to be "working magnificently": "Millions of viewers have seen BNF films via grassroots 'house parties' and independent online DVD sales", as well as in more traditional theater screenings and online.

 As a pioneer in alternative methods for effective progressive political campaigns, Greenwald has eschewed traditional distribution models of studio and network releases.
 He was among the first to post political online shorts and viral videos on YouTube and elsewhere on the internet, as well as releasing full-length documentaries online in a series of “real time” chapters.
 Greenwald's group takes full advantage of a variety of media outlets, such as Facebook and Twitter, and harnesses new distribution channels as soon as they emerge.
 A 2019 profile described the approach as a "marketing alchemy of feeds, hashtags, likes, favorites, hearts, @s, memes, soundbites and video clips, all edited, spliced and calibrated to grab attention in a hyperspeed world."

 This approach has "inspired hundreds of thousands of people to take action and forced pressing issues into the mainstream media."
 He has been called "one of the most prominent and influential voices in new media."
 According to a Brave New Films website, as of 2013 its documentaries "have been streamed across all 7 continents and have been viewed over 70 million times."